We’ve launched Wildlife On Roads: a Handbook — click for details.

 New publication in Le Naturaliste Canadian

 A comparison of turtle and snake passage at drainage culverts along two major highways in North America by Kari E. Gunson.
-(Contact us for an English and French version of this paper.)
+(Download this paper as a pdf in English; or in French.)

 Recent books and Best Management Practices:

 - ‘Handbook of Road Ecology‘ edited by R. van der Ree, D. J. Smith, and C. Grilo featuring:

 - Gunson, K. E., and F. Z. Teixeira: Identifying the patterns and processes of wildlife road interactions are important to inform road-wildlife mitigation planning.